cloudflare/cloudflare-docs/content/d1/platform/pricing.md

 * When will D1 start billing me?

-For [Workers paid tier](/workers/platform/pricing/#workers) users, we intend to start billing for additional usage beyond the included reads, writes and storage by (no earlier than) September 2023.
+For [Workers Paid tier](/workers/platform/pricing/#workers) users, we intend to start billing for additional usage beyond the included reads, writes and storage by (no earlier than) September 2023.
 We will notify all customers via email (the super administrator address on their account) prior to this change.

 * How can I estimate my (eventual) bill?